Is Your Association Attracting Generation Y Membership?

 Associations are Facing a Shift in Demographics

-If we look at associations today, it’s becoming clearer the median age of members is continuing to rise.
-In order for associations to continue to grow it’s important to start looking at the ways to attract the next generation.
+If we look at associations today, it’s becoming clearer that the median age of members is continuing to rise.
+In order for associations to continue to grow, it’s important to start looking at ways to attract the next generation.

-The problem with attracting Generation Y is we are of a different breed.
-As a “Gen Y-er” I can attest I need more than a face-to-face annual meeting with keynote speakers and a printed manual to join your association.
+The problem with attracting Generation Y is that we are of a different breed.
+As a “Gen Y-er,” I can attest I need more than a face-to-face annual meeting with keynote speakers and a printed manual to join your association.

 As you know, networking and educational content remain critical to attracting new members, but technology and the generation gap have complicated things.

 Networking Isn’t Just Face-to-Face Anymore

 Are you providing your members with a place to network year-round?
 Are you leveraging your association on Twitter and other social media sites?

 Networking remains an important factor in gaining new members, but the way we network has evolved greatly.
 Networking isn’t just face-to-face anymore, and Generation Y loves to “Facebook stalk.”
 Before we meet new people face-to-face, we like to check them out on social media and learn about their interests.
 Whether it’s through Facebook, LinkedIn, Twitter or a conference website, it’s important for associations to provide a place for their members to engage, network and, of course, “Facebook stalk.”

 If you’re still holding your annual meeting in outdated session rooms of older convention halls with the buzzing fluorescent lights, metal chairs and one-way speaker communication, you’re risking your members being uncomfortable, bored and not engaged.
 The associations attracting Generation Y members are leveraging breakout sessions, themed events, social gaming and different presentation formats such as pecha kucha, fish bowls and so forth.
 It’s about the attendee experience.